OneDrive Usage Report In M365 Admin Center & PowerShell

 Step 5.
 A Reports pane opens on your right-hand side (Note: this is not the OneDrive Usage report; we will get to it later).

 Step 6.
-Uncheck the “Display concealed user, group, and site names in all reports” option and click on Save.
+Then, uncheck the “Display concealed user, group, and site names in all reports” option and click on Save.

 Uncheck